-It's now possible to spec the Volkswagen T-Cross with a diesel engine, but the 1.0-litre turbocharged petrol engine is cheaper, and should be economical enough for most people.
-Available on S and SE models, the entry-level 94bhp version returns up to 47.9mpg, while the 113bhp version (offered on all but S trims) is almost as frugal at up to 47.1mpg.
+It's no longer possible to spec the Volkswagen T-Cross with a diesel engine, but the 1.0-litre turbocharged petrol engine is cheaper and should be economical enough for most people.
+Available on four of the six current trim levels, the entry-level 94bhp version returns up to 49.6mpg, the same as the 108bhp version (offered on all but S trims).
 Petrol versions of the Renault Captur manage around 45mpg, so you’ll struggle to notice a difference between the two cars at the pumps.

 Volkswagen now sells the T-Cross with a more powerful 1.5-litre EVO TSI petrol engine.
 It has cylinder deactivation (under light throttle it’ll run on just two cylinders) to save fuel, but is only available with the DSG automatic gearbox.
-You can expect 44mpg from this engine, which is still pretty reasonable and almost matches the claimed 44.8mpg figure of the 1.0-litre engine with an automatic gearbox.
+You can expect 47mpg from this engine, which is still pretty reasonable and even a little better than the claimed 44.8mpg figure of the 1.0-litre engine with an automatic gearbox.

-The T-Cross should be affordable to fill up, and all variants will cost £150 in tax from the second year of ownership - the first year’s tax is usually rolled into the on-the-road price of the car.
+The T-Cross should be affordable to fill up and all variants are subject to the standard rate in VED (road tax) from the second year of ownership - the first year’s tax is usually rolled into the on-the-road price of the car.